philipbwalya/coming_soon_page/README.md

-# Coming Soon Web Page
+# Launching Soon Web Page...
 ## a simple launching soon page with vanilla css and html

 you can visit it on https://philipbwalya.github.io/coming_soon_page/